iknowahra/insta-clone_frontend/README.md

 # instagram clone (web)

-This repository is for cloning an instagram web application.
+This repository is for cloning an instagram web application.<br/><br/>

-If you want to see the demo version, [click here](https://main.d3670zb3ymnhqq.amplifyapp.com/)
+If you want to see the demo version, [click here - 🚧 site Maintenance](https://main.d3670zb3ymnhqq.amplifyapp.com/) <br/>
+(Currently, demo site is moving to AWS from Heroku 🏗) <br />

 ## Main Functions